Welcome to Kreative Korporation Kreative Entertainment Kreative Software Miscellany

 Here's the icon editor.
 Before I made this, I used a thrown-together DOS console application called ICONHACK.
 Since no menu code was ever written, the menu commands are on the menu bar.
 Clicking Open or Save didn't bring up a file selection dialog or anything; where "Editing file UNTITLED" appears in the screenshot, a prompt would appear asking for the file name and you had to type the path in, extending the line of text past the window border if you had to!

 This is what happens when a SabineOS application crashes.
 53 is a QuickBasic error code.
 It occured at "0" because the BASIC program had no line numbers.
-Interestingly, pressing Continue worked on this one.
+(Interestingly, pressing Continue worked on this one.)

 This is the SabineOS control panel, which is actually just another Applicat file.
 The only one of these that works is Color.

 Here's SabineOS's Color control panel.
 It allowed you to change the 16-color palette of the VGA mode.
 Four precomposed palettes were available: Uncorrected (the default VGA colors), Corrected, Grayscale, or Black & White.
-Invert inverted the screen, Drop Red made the screen entirely cyan, Drop Green made the screen entirely purple, and Drop Blue made the screen entirely yellow.
-If you dropped red, green, and blue, the screen reverted to the default VGA colors.

 The best part of SabineOS.